IdoBenAmi/Flink/Readme.md

 ## TODOs
 - Create a docker for my application
 - Create a docker compose file for running Flink cluster and my job
-- Creating interfaces for aggregation and filter,and use dependency injection for inject the wanted behaviour (tolls such as Google Guice, etc)
+- Creating interfaces for aggregation and filter, use dependency injection for inject the wanted behaviour (tolls such as Google Guice, etc)